lijumjose/VIPMP/src/pages/sandbox/sandbox-portal/other-apis/index.md

 # Other API tools

-This topic discusses about the Test Addresses page tool.
+This topic discusses the Test Addresses page tool.

 The Test Addresses page is a tool designed to test custom addresses to see how they interact with the CPAPI.